 When and how did quinoa arrive in the United States?

-Ancient Harvest founders Stephen Gorad & Don McKinley were the first to bring quinoa to the U.S. market 36 years ago.
+Ancient Harvest founders Stephen Gorad & Don McKinley were the first to bring quinoa to the U.S. market over 36 years ago.
 It all started when Gorad was vacationing in South America.
 While in a market in La Paz, Bolivia, he saw a woman selling quinoa out of a sack.
 He asked what it was and ended up buying a kilo of it from her.
 He was eating a macrobiotic diet at the time, so he often looked for unusual or unique grains and was intrigued at the texture and taste when he cooked it.
 Gorad and McKinley formed relationships with local farmers, provided funds to build roads and other infrastructure, and began importing the product to sell at boutique supermarkets, health food stores and eventually major retailers as quinoa’s popularity spread.
 Today Ancient Harvest still sources its Royal Quinoa from Bolivia, offering an heirloom seed that has not changed since the Incas cultivated it.

 How is quinoa eaten in the Andes?